lnicalo/Sensors/README.md

 reflect the status of the sensor when it was logged.
 We assume that it stays unchanged until we get the next sample.

-Data analyst may want to multiply these two time series to get the instantaneous power like this:
+Take, for example, the case where a data analyst may want to multiply these two time series to get the instantaneous power:

 ~~~~
 voltage * current = [(2, 4.0), (3, 6.0), (4, 15.0), (5, 25.0), (6, null)]